-Dr Roberto Ricciuti is Associate Professor of Economic Policy at the University of Verona, a CESifo Fellow and an Honorary Visiting Professor at the Global Development Institute (University of Manchester).
+Dr Roberto Ricciuti is Associate Professor of Economic Policy at the University of Verona, a CESifo Fellow and an Honorary Visiting Professor at the Global Development Institute (The University of Manchester).
 Previously, he was a lecturer at the Royal Holloway University of London and at the University of Florence.
 He holds a PhD in Economics from the University of Siena and an MSc in Economics from the University of Exeter.

-Ricciuti, R., Savoia, A., and K. Sen. (2016).
+Ricciuti, R., Savoia, A., and Sen, K. (2016).
 ‘How do political institutions affect fiscal capacity?
 Explaining taxation in developing economies‘.
 ESID Working Paper No. 59.
 Manchester.

-‘Reassessing the of the bank-industry relationship in Italy, 1913-1936: a counterfactual analysis’ (2017), Cliometrica, forthcoming (with C. Drago, A. Rinaldi and M. Vasta).
+Vasta, M., Drago, C., Ricciuti, R. and Rinaldi, A. (2017).
+‘Reassessing the of the bank-industry relationship in Italy, 1913-1936: a counterfactual analysis’, Cliometrica, 11(2): 183-216.